 - Hero: The ending features this, though the result is only implied.
 Thankfully.

-- The villain of the 2007 film The Promise Keeper.
+- The villain of the 2007 film The Promise Keeper is a wooden, Golem-like creature covered in nails.

 - Return of the Living Dead 3: Julie Walker drives spikes into her own body after becoming a zombie, attempting to numb her bestial impulses with pain.
 By the end of the movie she's got rail spikes through her arms, along with nails and glass shards sticking out of her head.

 - Thir13en Ghosts: The Hammer, though the event of having the nails hammered into him isn't shown on-screen, only how it looks when the Main Characters are viewing the ghosts.

 - 300: In the Bittersweet Grand Finale, where the Persian army finally overwhelms the Spartans, many of the Spartans have arrows, swords, and other weapons stuck in their bodies.

 - Being pincushioned with arrows (by his own men) is how Washizu dies in Throne of Blood.

 - In The Wolverine, Logan receives plenty of Annoying Arrows by the ninjas... which, being poisoned, knock him out.

 - The 13th Warrior: one of the vikings gets about a half dozen spears (!) stuck in his chest and back before finally keeling over.